alonitac/DevOpsMay22/exercises/linux_ex2.md

 fi
 ```

-Given a valid cert, generate a 32 random bytes string `openssl rand` and save it to `masterKey.txt` text file.
+Given a valid cert, generate a 32 random bytes base64 string (use `openssl rand`) and save it to `masterKey.txt` text file.

-Got tired? refresh yourself with some [interesting reading](https://www.bleepingcomputer.com/news/security/russia-creates-its-own-tls-certificate-authority-to-bypass-sanctions/amp/)
+Got tired? refresh yourself with some [interesting reading](https://www.bleepingcomputer.com/news/security/russia-creates-its-own-tls-certificate-authority-to-bypass-sanctions/amp/).

 This line can help you encrypt the generated master-key secret with the server certificate:
 ```shell